 Chocolate is of such importance in Belgium that it deserves its own page.
-Chocolate has many creators but, with the possible exception of Switzerland, there is only one country on the face of the planet that has such a passionate and deep-rooted love affair with chocolate as Belgium does.
-After beer chocolate is the nation’s international sweetheart.
-Of course the country has a chocolate museum, it is situated in Bruges and is called "Choco-Story" - more information on the museum is available at www.choco-story.be.
+You could say this is proven by the fact that Belgians eat 8 kilo's of the stuff each and every year.
+Of course, chocolate has many creators but, with the possible exception of Switzerland, there's only one country on the face of the earth that has such a passionate and deep-rooted love affair with chocolate as Belgium does.

 Origin & History